pluralsh/polly/internal/template/docs.md

 Implementation: github.com/Masterminds/sprig/v3.reverse

 ##  round
-Returns a float value with the remainder rounded to the given number to digits after the decimal point.
+Returns a float value with the remainder rounded to the given number to digits after the decimal point. `round 123.55555 3` will return `123.556`.